vmware-tanzu/tanzu-dev-portal/content/practices/outcome-oriented-roadmap/index.md

    If you end up with more than 10 outcomes, consider sticking them up on the board, combining duplicates, and dot voting them down to a manageable count.

    {{% callout %}}
-   Tip: If you have a large team, ask groups to select 1–2 outcomes only.
+   **Tip**: If you have a large team, ask groups to select 1–2 outcomes only.
    {{% /callout %}}

 1. Fill out Outcome Cards for each outcome (40 minutes)